kemingy/kemingy.github.io/content/blogs/2024-10-12-rabitq-bench.md

 I need to add some background information here.

-The current implementation is based on the IVF algorithm, which will uses [*k*-means](https://en.wikipedia.org/wiki/K-means_clustering) to cluster the vectors and stores the centroids in memory.
+The current implementation is based on the IVF algorithm, which will use [*k*-means](https://en.wikipedia.org/wiki/K-means_clustering) to cluster the vectors and store the centroids in memory.
 The query vector is only compared to the clusters with smaller `l2_squared_distance(query, centroid)`.

 There is a parameter called `n_probe` that controls how many nearest clusters will be probed.
 A large `n_probe` will increase the recall but decrease the QPS.